About ISE'25

 This year's edition of ISE will include a special focus on intelligent sensing platforms, particularly at the application level.
 With the increasing deployment of IoT and sensor-based systems across various domains, the software supporting these platforms faces new challenges in data integration, observability, real-time AI inference, and decision-making automation.
 We encourage contributions that explore how Intelligent Software Engineering can address these challenges, emphasizing scalable, secure, and efficient solutions for sensor-driven platforms.

 In recent years, Intelligent Software Engineering (ISE) has emerged as a promising means to address these challenges.
-ISE is ambidextrous, including solutions based on (i) applying Intelligent Techniques to Software Engineering problems, but also on (ii) applying Software Engineering to developing Intelligent Systems.
+ISE is ambidextrous, including solutions based on (i) applying Intelligent Techniques to Software Engineering problems and (ii) applying Software Engineering to developing Intelligent Systems.

 An Intelligent Technique is defined as a technique that explores data (from digital artifacts or domain experts) for knowledge discovery, reasoning, learning, planning, natural language processing, perception, or supporting decision-making.
 Examples of Intelligent Techniques are search and optimization (e.g., Genetic Algorithm), Machine Learning, Deep Learning, Data Mining, Recommender Systems, Reasoning Under Uncertainty (e.g., Bayesian Networks), Software Analytics, and Decision Analysis.
 An intelligent system is a system that applies an Intelligent Technique for a given domain, such as a bug prediction, code recommendation, code quality analysis, code refactoring, software testing automation, team formation, requirements analysis, software project management, risk management and continuous integration and deployment.